mmbase/mmbase-oldimport/contributions/natmm/readme.txt

    (e) url-rewriting for Google friendly urls,
    (f) versioning
    and much more.
 The original version of LeoCMS was build by Finalist.
+	Have a look at the user-manual /templates/doc/GebruikershandleidingEditors.doc (in Dutch unfortunately) for the basic functionality.
 2. The event-database in use at www.natuurmonumenten.nl.
 For the event-database both a back-office booking system and booking on the website is implemented (Struts).
 The event-database contains export to Excel and functionality to generate statistics.
 See templates/natmm/doc/DatamodelCAD.doc for the datamodel and the GebruikershandleidingCAD*.doc